The Most Beautiful Moment in Life: Young Forever: Music videos

 The "Epilogue: Young Forever" music video was released on April 19, picturing the members running in a maze full of fences as well as flashbacks to scenes from the "I Need U", "On Stage: Prologue" and "Run" videos.
 It was produced and directed by GDW.
 The music video for "Fire," the lead single from the album, was released on May 2.
 It featured the members dancing and partying in an abandoned place in flames.
 The video was produced and directed by Lumpens and GDW.
 Fuse stated that, "The cut feels like an upgraded version of "Dope," a standout single from The Most Beautiful Moment In Life, Part 1.
 The accompanying music video also sees the guys whipping out their most intense choreography to date".
 On May 9, BTS released the dance version of the "Fire" video ahead of their promotion on music programs.
 The dance was choreographed by Keone Madrid.
 The "Save Me" music video was released on May 15, which was notably filmed in a one-shot take.
 The dance was choreographed by The Quick Style Crew and the music video was also produced and directed by GDW.

 Promotion

 On May 1, BTS held a comeback show on V Live, which received over 100 million likes during broadcast on the night of the release.
-They held a press conference for their tour, 2016 BTS LIVE The Most Beautiful Moment in Life On Stage: Epilogue, on May 7.
-The first shows were held on May 7 and 8 at Olympic Gymnastics Arena in South Korea, where BTS performed songs from the album.
-In total, the tour was held in nine cities abroad and ended in Japan.
+They announced the Epilogue extension for The Most Beautiful Moment in Life On Stage Tour on May 7.
+Spanning 14 dates and visiting 9 cities, it kicked off on May 7, in Seoul, South Korea, and concluded on August 14, in Tokyo, Japan.
 BTS decided to promote on music shows only for a week, performing on Mnet, KBS, MBC and SBS as planned to allow for individual activities, performances and overseas schedules, starting with M!
 Countdown on May 12.